ElMassimo/js_from_routes/README.md

 ### Take this idea 💡

-While the original use cases intended to generate code that targes a custom `ApiService`, it can be tweaked to [generate TypeScript], target [jQuery], or [adapt to your framework of choice][ping].
+The generator can be tweaked to [generate TypeScript], target [jQuery], or [adapt to your framework of choice][ping].

-There are plenty of other opportunities for automatic code generation, such as keeping enums in sync between Ruby and JS.
+However, this is just one possible application.
+There are plenty of other opportunities for code generation, such as keeping enums in sync between Ruby and JS, and other shared data structures.

 Let me know if you come up with new or creative ways to use this technique 😃